ebong-victory/Water-Access-Quality-and-Infrstructure---Part-2/Dataset/Readme.md

-All these datasets needs to be imported into Power BI for the project files to work
+All these datasets need to be imported into Power BI for the project files to work